missionpinball/mpf-docs/monitor/installation.rst

 Mac
 ---

-Note that these instructions assume you're using the MPF app package as detailed in the :doc:`/install/mac` guide.

 Open a terminal window and run the following command: (You can run this from any folder)

 ::

-   kivy -m pip install mpf-monitor
+   pip3 install mpf-monitor

 To update MPF Monitor to the latest version at any time, run:

 ::

-   kivy -m pip install mpf-monitor --upgrade
+   pip3 install mpf-monitor --upgrade

 Note that since MPF Monitor is a separate app from MPF and MPF-MC, the version numbers of the Monitor and MPF are not the same.
 (For example, the same version